LOG CABIN PERENNIALS

 Picture

 Female Praying Mantis staring at my camera.
 One of my favorite insects since I was a little kid.
+They are non-selective in their choice of prey though, and can be cannibilistic.

 Picture